AntonioRodriguezRuiz/MIngSoft---bigdata/S4/README.md

 ## Querying the data

-To query the data we connect to Hive the same way as before.
+To query the data we connect to Hive the same way as before, then use the cursor to send the query.

 For the first query, we must obtain the average temperatures of each room per day.